Harassment & Unlawful Discrimination

 The California State University (CSU) is committed to enforcing and maintaining employment policies and procedures that comply with applicable state and federal nondiscrimination and affirmative action laws and regulations.

-CSU policies and federal and state laws protect the California State University community from discrimination and harassment on the basis of:
+CSU polices, along with federal and state laws, protect the California State University community from discrimination and harassment on the basis of:

 - The Age Discrimination in Employment Act (ADEA) protects workers age 40 and over from discrimination in employment based on their age.